HibberdLab/hibberdlab.github.com/members.md

 <div>- Dr. Haiyan Xiong: The regulatory mechanism of light stress response in rice bundle sheath cells </div>
 <div>- Dr. Greg Reeves: Investigating the genetic basis for C4 photosynthesis from natural variation among C4 plants and developing a method to graft monocot plants</div>
 <div>- Dr. Natasha Elina: Understanding the assembly of the photosynthetic apparatus to induce chloroplast development in non-green cells</div>
+<div>- Dr. Pallavi Singh: Elucidating the spectrum of regulatory networks governing the evolution of C<sub>4</sub> photosynthesis</div>
+<div>- Dr. Sean Stevenson: Using the bryophyte model (Marchantia) to study light signalling and regulation and how this is integrated in early plant development and photosynthesis</div>
+<div>- Dr. Leonie Luginbuehl: Understanding the cell type specific regulation of photosynthetic capacity in rice leaves</div>
+<div>- Dr Conor Simpson: Calculating the heritability and number of genes responsible for certain C<sub>4</sub> characteristics</div>
 <br>

 #### Former Research Staff